 These are primarily for short, hard rides, like criteriums, time trials, and road races under 90 minutes.
 Lighter guys will likely see more versatility and comfort in these, but they do best on short, intense rides.
 They're also great for spin classes!

-$119 is a pretty reasonable price for these, especially if a majority of your riding is crit-style or spin classes.
+We feel these are reasonably priced, especially if a majority of your riding is crit-style or spin classes.
 We'll reiterate here that for you lighter, leaner guys who tend to have longer comfort windows, there's a bit more value to these.

 Gore tends to make good gear, and these are no exception.
 Our Top Pick for Short Course hits all the right marks for fast crit shorts.
 They're thin, strong, supportive, and padded just enough to get you through 90 minutes of death-gripping down in the drops.
 Lighter riders will get a lot more mileage and comfort, but for the bulls among us, 90 minutes at crit-speed is really where these excel and earn their keep.
 Their strong nylon mix and pro cut also serve to bring you down into racing position, keeping your form tight while compressing your legs just enough to make them feel fresh and springy (it's up to you to change that).
 If you have a regular crit ride or do shorter races, these should be on your list of shorts to consider, especially if you're on the lighter, leaner side.
 If you need a bit more padding or do longer rides, take a look at the ASSOS T Equipe EVO.